sddevelopment-be/penguin-pragmatic-patterns/content/practices/traceable_decisions.md

     > [key objectives and results (OKRs)](https://en.wikipedia.org/wiki/Objectives_and_key_results) that the system is intended to support.
     >
     > As an example: when building a webshop, the business goal statement would be something like "In order to
-    > compete with third-party vendors and suppliers, HardwareCompany ABC wants to provide a platform to allow international customers
+    > compete with third-party vendors and suppliers, Hardware Company ABC wants to provide a platform to allow international customers
     > to purchase products online.".

     For a more detailed breakdown of the business goals into functional requirements, refer to the [Functional Requirements Overview](./functional_requirements.md).